Banate of Bosnia: Reign of Tvrtko

 The anarchy escalated, and in February the following year, the magnates revolted against Tvrtko and dethroned him.
 He was replaced by his younger brother Vuk, Tvrtko and Jelena took refuge at the Hungarian royal court, where they were welcomed by Tvrtko's former enemy and overlord, King Louis.
 Tvrtko returned to Bosnia in March and reestablished control over a part of the country by the end of the month, including the areas of Donji Kraji, Rama (where he then resided), Hum, and Usora.

 Throughout the following year, Tvrtko forced Vuk southwards, eventually compelling him to flee to Ragusa.
 Sanko, Vuk's last supporter, submitted to Tvrtko in late summer and was allowed to retain his holdings.
 Ragusan officials made an effort to procure peace between the feuding brothers, and in 1368, Vuk asked Pope Urban V to intervene with King Louis I on his behalf.
 Those efforts were futile; but by 1374, Tvrtko had reconciled with Vuk on very generous terms.

 The death of Dušan the Mighty and the accession of his son Uroš the Weak, in December 1355, was soon followed by the breakup of the once-powerful and threatening Serbian Empire.
 It disintegrated into autonomous lordships that, by themselves, could not resist Bosnia.
 This paved the way for Tvrtko to expand towards the east, but internal problems prevented him from seizing the opportunity immediately.
-By the mid-14th century, Bosnian banate reached its peak under young ban Tvrtko Kotromanić who came into power in 1353, and had himself crowned on 26 October 1377.
+By the mid-14th century, the Bosnian banate reached its peak under the young ban Tvrtko Kotromanić who came into power in 1353, and had himself crowned as King on 26 October 1377.